QuantEcon/lecture-source-py/source/rst/numpy.rst

 Scalar multiplication is similar

 .. code-block:: python3

     a * 10

-The two dimensional arrays follow the same general rules
+The two-dimensional arrays follow the same general rules

 .. code-block:: python3